Zach Zenner: Detroit Lions

-During the 2016 training camp, Zenner competed for the third backup running back position with rookie Dwayne Washington.
-He was named the fourth running back on the depth chart to begin the season, behind Ameer Abdullah, Theo Riddick, and Dwayne Washington.
-He was inactive for the first two games of the season but was activated for Week 3, after Abdullah suffered a fracture to his foot.
-During the Lions' Week 4 divisional matchup against the Bears, Zenner had three carries for 12 rushing yards and one 22-yard reception in the 14–17 loss.
-On October 16, 2016, he earned his first start of the season and finished with a career-high 14 rushing attempts for 58 rushing yards and caught two passes for 14 receiving yards during a 31–28 victory over the Los Angeles Rams.
-The following week, he ran for 29 rushing yards on nine carries and scored his first career touchdown on a one-yard run in the third quarter of a 20–17 win against the Washington Redskins.
-On December 26, 2016, in a Monday Night Football game, Zenner had 12 carries for 67 rushing yards and a career-high two rushing touchdowns in the first half of the Lions' 21–42 loss to the Dallas Cowboys.
-Although he found success in the first half, he did not receive any carries for the rest of the game.
+During the 2016 training camp, Zenner competed with rookie Dwayne Washington for the position of third-string running back.
+He was named the fourth running back on the depth chart to begin the season, behind Ameer Abdullah, Theo Riddick, and Washington.
+Zenner was activated for Week 3, after Abdullah fractured his foot.
+During a Week 4 divisional matchup against the Bears, Zenner had three carries for 12 rushing yards and one 22-yard reception in a 17–14 loss.
+On October 16, he made his first start of the season and finished with a career-high 14 rushing attempts for 58 yards and two receptions for 14 yards during a 31–28 victory over the Los Angeles Rams.

+The following week, he ran for 29 rushing yards on nine carries and scored his first career touchdown on a one-yard run in the third quarter of a 20–17 win over Washington.
+During a Monday night game on December 26, Zenner had 12 carries for 67 rushing yards and a career-high two rushing touchdowns in the first half of the Lions' 42–21 loss to Dallas.
+He did not receive any carries in the second half of the game.
 He was the only running back to carry the ball for the Lions in the next two games, scoring a touchdown in a home game against the Green Bay Packers to end the regular season, then starting the Lions playoff game against the Seattle Seahawks where he picked up 88 total yards in a 26–6 loss.